GLOBAL MARKETS-Stocks retreat on earnings concerns, euro steady

 “While the timing remains highly uncertain, we still believe an aid request is more likely than not,” he said.

-Many markets have been stuck in narrow ranges since the start of the month as investors wait to see whether Spain requests a bailout, a prerequisite for the ECB to buy its bonds.
+Many markets have been stuck in tight ranges since the start of the month as investors wait to see whether Spain requests a bailout, a prerequisite for the ECB to buy its bonds.

 The bloc has another opportunity to make progress with its crisis strategy when EU leaders meet in Brussels on Thursday.